DavidVelazaquez/Load-users/README.md

 # Load-users

-Load users with express-REST API- ejs
+Create, load and filter users with express-REST API- ejs